Photo Credit by Pixabay

 Both of these fitness brands are massively popular.
 Fitbit represents the high-end range of the market, while Xiaomi the lower end.
 Let’s look at how they are similar, as well as what sets them apart.
 Review Of Fitbit Charge

 What Are The Features?
 Review Of Fitbit Charge

 Fitbit Charge 4Review Of Fitbit Charge

 Tracking Your Activities

 The fundamental function of a fitness tracker is to be able to track your workout.
 In this regard, the Fitbit Charge 4 does not disappoint.
-An Amazon reviewer has called it ‘a nice upgrade form Charge 2’
+An Amazon reviewer has called it ‘a nice upgrade from Charge 2’.
+Review Of Fitbit Charge

 With the Fitbit Charge 4, you can first choose your favorite workouts.
 After that, you can set a goal and see the real-time progress of your workout.
 It also has an Automatic Exercise Recognition feature, which allows it to automatically detect common exercises.
 Examples include running, swimming, elliptical, and sports.
 When the Fitbit detects that you are working out, it automatically records your activity.
 You can then access your workout statistics through its SmartTrack feature.

 The Fitbit isn’t just useful for when you are doing active exercise; it also tracks your activities all day.
 This means that you can review every step you’ve taken and every floor you’ve climbed.
 You can also review the total calories you’ve burned in a day.
 Your Fitbit also has a reminder feature that can remind you to move throughout the day.

 The Fitbit Charge 4 can be worn during swimming activities and is water-resistant up to a depth of 50m.
 This means that you can have it on whether you’re in the swimming pool or in the shower.